SvenBroeckling/phasesix-rulebook/published/magic_en.md

 > Luta wants to cast a simple heal.
 Her *Spell Casting* value is 1, in the attribute *Conscientiousness* (which is the attribute of the healing school) she has 5.
 She thus has 6 dice available for casting the spell.
 >
 > She rolls a result of 3,4,5,5,3,1.
-Thus she has achieved 2 successes, which are added to the *Power* of the spell.
+Thus, she has achieved 2 successes, which are added to the *Power* of the spell.
 She thus heals 3 wounds.

 ### Magic artifacts